tkmaile96/CS20240175_WFO2407_GroupC_Tirelo-Maile_DJS11/README.md

 ---
 To remove the "CHECK IF ACHIEVED" column and add a ✅ emoji before each individual user story, you can modify the table like this:
+To remove the "CHECK IF ACHIEVED" column and add a ✅ emoji before each individual user story, you can modify the table like this:

 | CODE | CATEGORY                          | USER STORIES                                                                                          | DIFFICULTY | TOTAL |
 |------|-----------------------------------|------------------------------------------------------------------------------------------------------|------------|-------|